-- Reserves and microforms are not renewable.
+- Course Resources and microforms are not renewable.
 Contact any ASU Library Information Desk to inquire about extending your loan.

 - A borrower may check out up to twenty-five (25) items.

-- The number of items you may check out from specialized collections such as videos, microforms, and permanent, non-course reserves varies from library to library.
+- The number of items you may check out from specialized collections such as videos, microforms, and permanent, non-course resources varies from library to library.

 - You are responsible for knowing your due dates and returning materials on time.